The National Consortium of Breast Centers

 Cancer Genetic Risk Assessment Certification: CGRA®

 Competencies covered by genetic counseling training and maintenance of certification Genomic discoveries are increasingly being applied to the clinical care of patients, particularly in the field of cancer genetics, risk assessment and targeted therapy.
 In addition to genetic counselors who are experts in the field of cancer genetics with, there is a need for clinicians across the spectrum of practice to acquire knowledge and competency in clinical cancer genetics & cancer risk assessment at the point of service as patient care moves to more personalized approaches in cancer screening, prevention and targeted therapy.

 NCBC’s Certification in Cancer Genetic Risk Assessment has been developed to acknowledge the healthcare professional with clinical experience and advanced knowledge in cancer genetics and cancer risk assessment.
 The purpose of this program is to provide assurance that the healthcare professional with CGRA certification possesses the knowledge, skills and competency to provide cancer genetics risk assessment clinical services to patients and their families.

 Certification Eligibility: The applicant must:

-- Have minimum 2 years of experience in the field of cancer care, including cancer screening, risk assessment, cancer genetics, cancer diagnosis and management.
+- Experience: Complete minimum of two years of clinical practice experience in the field of cancer genetics, cancer risk assessment.

 For any questions regarding CGRA® certification